DataDog/documentation/content/en/getting_started/support/_index.md

 ## Reaching out on chat

-To get started, click on **Live Chat** on the left panel of your Datadog Account.
+To get started, click **Live Chat** on the left panel of your Datadog Account.

 {{< img src="getting_started/chat/chat_button.png" alt="The chat button highlighted in Datadog" style="width:80%" >}}